Azure-Samples/azure-search-traffic-analytics/README.md

 Code snippets for adding client-side telemetry from Application Insights in an Azure AI Search application, as described in [Collect telemetry data for search traffic analytics](/azure/search/search-traffic-analytics) in the Azure AI Search documentation.

 You can also get service-side telemetry through diagnostic logs added to a metrics database or log store.
 User queries are captured service-side in these logs, so if your objective is to monitor query operations, see [Monitor Azure AI Search](/azure/search/monitor-azure-cognitive-search) instead.
+You can also [use log queries](/azure/azure-monitor/logs/queries) for insights into index and query processing.

 This repository provides code snippets in C# and JavaScript.